mezis/blurrily/README.md

 ## Docker

-You can optionally run [Burrily as a Docker Container](https://github.com/mrmattwright/docker-blurrily)
+You can optionally run [Burrily as a Docker Container](https://github.com/mrmattwright/docker-blurrily).
+Maintained by [MrMattWright](https://github.com/mrmattwright).

 ## Usage